bissont/crail-blkdev/README.md

 ```
 crail.storage.blkdev.storagesize	1073741824
 crail.storage.blkdev.allocationsize	1048576
-crail.storage.blkdev.interface		eth5
+crail.storage.blkdev.ip         12.12.12.63
 crail.storage.blkdev.port		12345
 ```

 The client parameters are as follows (shown with default values):
 ```
-crail.storage.blkdev.datapath		/dev/vdev1,/dev/vdev2
+crail.storage.blkdev.path		/dev/vdev1,/dev/vdev2
-crail.storage.blkdev.dataipport		12.12.12.62:54321,12.12.12.63:12345
+crail.storage.blkdev.ipport		12.12.12.62:54321,12.12.12.63:12345
 crail.storage.blkdev.storagelimit	2147483648
 crail.storage.blkdev.queuedepth 	8
 ```

-The columns in in the datapath and dataipport parameters reflect the mapping that client has already setup between a target block device and local virtual block device.
-For example, in the configuration above, on the target a block device is exposed on interface eth5 (12.12.12.63) and port 12345.
-The client has mapped this remove block device to path /dev/vdev2, with a protocol such as iSCSI.
-The first column of dataipport and datapath reflect a different block device target.
+The columns in in the path and ipport parameters reflect the mapping (iSCSI) that client has already setup between a target block device and local virtual block device; this is why there is no device specified on the target side.
+For example, in the configuration above, on the target, a block device is exposed at ip address 12.12.12.63 and port 12345.
+The client has already mapped this remote block device to path /dev/vdev2, with a protocol such as iSCSI.

-Additionally, the storagelimit should be a sum of the capacaity of all the block-device storage targets.
+Each column in ipport and path reflect at different block device target.
+Additionally, the storagelimit should be a sum of the capacity of all the block-device storage targets.

 You can put these values in `$CRAIL_HOME/conf/crail-site.conf`.